nxp-auto-goldvip/gvip/eth-gw/README.rst

 Prerequisites
 -------------

- - S32G-VNP-RDB2 board running GoldVIP images
+ - S32G-VNP-RDB2 board running GoldVIP images.
  - PC with 2 Ethernet ports, running Ubuntu 18.04 (with iperf3, minicom,
-   iproute2) or a built GoldVIP Docker image that already contains all the necessary tools
+   iproute2) or a built GoldVIP Docker image that already contains all the necessary tools.

 Running the slow-path use-cases
 -------------------------------